lelloc/doc-admin/content/ticket-settings/states.rst

    If several states are added to the system, use the filter box to find a particular state by just typing the name to filter.

-If you change the name of a queue which is used in the system configuration, a validation check will warn you and give you the option to apply your changes now by clicking on *Save and update automatically*, manually make the changes your self by choosing another default later by clicking on *Don't save, update manually* or canceling the action by clicking on *Cancel*.

 .. figure:: images/queue-system-state-validation.png
-   :alt: System State Validation Check Screen
+   :alt: State Validation Dialog

-   System State Validation Check Screen
+   State Validation Dialog

+If you change the name of a state which is used in the system configuration, a validation check will warn you and give you the following options:

+Save and update automatically
+   Apply the change and also update the affected settings.

+Don't save, update manually
+   Apply the change, but don't update the affected settings.
+The updates need to be done manually.

+Cancel
+   Cancel the action.

 .. warning::

    Changing the name of this object should be done with care, the check only provides verification for certain settings and ignores things where the name can't be verified.
 Some examples are dashboard filters, action control lists (ACLs), and processes (sequence flow actions) to name a few.
 Documentation of your setup is key to surviving a name change.

 State Settings
 --------------